awsdocs/amazon-ecs-developer-guide/doc_source/ecs-agent-config.md

 Set this variable to `true` only if you have an Auto Scaling group and want a warm pool associated with it\.
 When true, the Amazon ECS agent polls the instance metadata to determine if the instance is ready to be included in the Amazon ECS cluster\.
 When your application needs to scale out, the Auto Scaling group will quickly move the required number of pre\-initialized instances from the warm pool to the cluster\.
 This variable is available in agent version `1.59.0` and later\.

+`CREDENTIALS_FETCHER_HOST`
+Example values: `unix:///var/credentials-fetcher/socket/credentials_fetcher.sock`
+Default value on Linux: `unix:///var/credentials-fetcher/socket/credentials_fetcher.sock`
+Default value on Windows: Not Applicable
+Set this variable to `true` only if you have an Auto Scaling group and want a warm pool associated with it\.
+Used to create a connection to the `[credentials\-fetcher](https://github.com/aws/credentials-fetcher)` daemon to support gMSA on Linux\.
+The default is fine for most users\.
+You only need to modify this value when you use a custom credentials\-fetcher socket path, for example, [https://github.com/aws/credentials-fetcher#default-environment-variables](https://github.com/aws/credentials-fetcher#default-environment-variables)\.

+`CREDENTIALS_FETCHER_SECRET_NAME_FOR_DOMAINLESS_GMSA`
+Example values: `secretmanager-secretname`
+Default value on Linux: `secretmanager-secretname`
+Default value on Windows: Not Applicable
+Set this variable to `true` only if you have an Auto Scaling group and want a warm pool associated with it\.
+Used to support the scaling option for the gMSA on Linux `[credentials\-fetcher](https://github.com/aws/credentials-fetcher)` daemon\.
+If you configure gMSA on a non\-domain joined instance, you need to create an Active Directory user with access to retrieve principals for the gMSA account and store it in secrets manager

 `ECS_DYNAMIC_HOST_PORT_RANGE`
 Example values: `100-200`